The New Atheists

 - References and Further Reading

 Though it is difficult to find a careful and precise definition of “faith” in the writings of the New Atheists, it is possible to glean a general characterization of this cognitive attitude from various things they say about it.
 In The Selfish Gene, Richard Dawkins states that faith is blind trust without evidence and even against the evidence.
 He follows up in The God Delusion with the claim that faith is an evil because it does not require justification and does not tolerate argument.
 Whereas the former categorization suggests that Dawkins thinks that faith is necessarily non-rational or even irrational, the latter description seems to imply that faith is merely contingently at odds with rationality.
 Harris’s articulation of the nature of faith is closer to Dawkins’ earlier view.
 He says that religious faith is unjustified belief in matters of ultimate concern.
 According to Harris, faith is the permission religious people give one another to believe things strongly without evidence.
 Hitchens says that religious faith is ultimately grounded in wishful thinking.
 For his part, Dennett implies that belief in God cannot be reasonable because the concept of God is too radically indeterminate for the sentence “God exists” to express a genuine proposition.
 Given this, Dennett questions whether any of the people who claim to believe in God actually do believe God exists.
 He thinks it more likely that they merely profess belief in God or “believe in belief” in God (they believe belief in God is or would be a good thing).
 According to this view there can be no theistic belief that is also reasonable or rational.
-Critics point out that the New Atheist assumption that religious faith is irrational is at odds with a long philosophical history in the West that often characterizes faith as rational.
-This Western Philosophical tradition can be said to begin with Augustine and continue through to present times.

-The New Atheists observe that if there is no supernatural reality, then religion and religious belief must have a purely natural explanation.
+The New Atheists observe that if there is no supernatural reality, then religion and religious belief must have purely natural explanations.
 They agree that these sociological and psychological phenomena are rooted in biology.
 Harris summarizes their view by saying that as a biological phenomenon, religion is the product of cognitive processes that have deep roots in our evolutionary past.
-Dawkins endorses the general hypothesis that religion and religious belief are byproducts of something else that has survival value.
+Dawkins endorses the general hypothesis that religion and religious belief are byproducts (what some evolutionary biologists call “spandrels”) of something else that has survival value.
 His specific hypothesis is that human beings have acquired religious beliefs because there is a selective advantage to child brains that possess the rule of thumb to believe, without question, whatever familiar adults tell them.
 Dawkins speculates that this cognitive disposition, which tends to help inexperienced children to avoid harm, also tends to make them susceptible to acquiring their elders’ irrational and harmful religious beliefs.
 Dawkins is less committed to this specific hypothesis than he is to the general hypothesis, and he is open to other specific hypotheses of the same kind.
 Dennett discusses a number of these specific hypotheses more thoroughly in his attempt to “break the spell” he identifies as the taboo against a thorough scientific investigation of religion as one natural phenomenon among many.

-The New Atheists agree that, although religion may have been a byproduct of certain human qualities that proved important for survival, religion itself is not necessarily a beneficial social and cultural phenomenon on balance at present.
+The New Atheists agree that, while religion may have been a byproduct of certain human qualities that proved important for survival, religion itself is not necessarily a beneficial social and cultural phenomenon on balance at present.
 Indeed, three of the New Atheists (Harris, Dawkins, and Hitchens) are quite explicit in their moral condemnation of religious people on the ground that religious beliefs and practices have had significant and predominately negative consequences.
-The examples they provide of such objectionable behaviors range from the uncontroversial (suicide bombings, the Inquisition, “religious” wars, witch hunts, homophobia, etc.) to the controversial (prohibition of “victimless crimes” such as drug use and prostitution, criminalization of abortion and euthanasia, ”child abuse” due to identification of children as members of their parents religious communities, and so forth).
+The examples they provide of such objectionable behaviors range from the uncontroversial (suicide bombings, the Inquisition, “religious” wars, witch hunts, homophobia, etc.) to the controversial (prohibition of “victimless crimes” such as drug use and prostitution, criminalization of abortion and euthanasia, “child abuse” due to identification of children as members of their parents’ religious communities, etc.).
 Harris is explicit about placing the blame for these evils on faith, defined as unfounded belief.
 He argues that faith in what religious believers take to be God’s will as revealed in God’s book inevitably leads to immoral behaviors of these sorts.
 In this way, the New Atheists link their epistemological critique of religious belief with their moral criticism of religion.

 The New Atheists counter the claim that religion makes people good by listing numerous examples of the preceding sort in which religion allegedly makes people bad.
 They also anticipate the reply that the moral consequences of atheism are worse than those of theism.
 A typical case for this claim appeals to the atrocities perpetrated by people like Hitler and Stalin.
 The New Atheists reply that Hitler was not necessarily an atheist because he claimed to be a Christian and that these regimes were evil because they were influenced by religion or were like a religion and that, even if their leaders were atheists (as in the case of Stalin), their crimes against humanity were not caused by their atheism because they were not carried out in the name of atheism.
-The New Atheists seem to be agreed that theistic belief has generally worse attitudinal and behavioral moral consequences than atheistic belief.
-Dennett is characteristically more hesitant to draw firm conclusions along these lines until further empirical investigation is undertaken..
+The New Atheists seem to be generally agreed that theistic belief has generally worse attitudinal and behavioral moral consequences than atheistic belief.
+Dennett is characteristically more hesitant to draw firm conclusions along these lines until further empirical investigation is undertaken.

 These moral objections to religion presuppose a moral standard.
 Since the New Atheists have denied the existence of any supernatural reality, this moral standard has to have a purely natural and secular basis.
 Many non-theists have located the natural basis for morality in human convention, a move that leads naturally to ethical relativism.
 But the New Atheists either explicitly reject ethical relativism, or affirm the existence of the “transcendent value” of justice, or assert that there is a consensus about what we consider right and wrong, or simply engage in a moral critique of religion that implicitly presupposes a universal moral standard.